In photos: Tens of thousands March for Humanity

 The march continues west down Bourke St.

-The march turns and proceeds down King St, towards King St Bridge.
+The march turns and proceeds down King St, towards King St bridge.

-The march turns and proceeds down King St, towards King St Bridge.
+The march turns and proceeds down King St, towards King St bridge.

 The front of the march turns off Bourke St and down King St, and makes its way towards King St Bridge.